 Additional charges may be applied depending on where your business is located and the possibility of rental space needed to accommodate a large number of attendees.

-If you are interested in this possibility, please email us or call 837-5105.
+If you are interested in this option, please email us or call 837-5195.

 The RBS training course can be between 2-4 hours depending on the participation of the attendees.
 Generally, it is a two-hour training.
 Past attendees have commented how “very informative” the training was and “how time flew by.”
 Our instructor is very knowledgeable and answers questions you would not be able to ask during an online course.